chenemii/par-ity-project/README.md

 2. Click "Analyze Swing" to process the video
 3. View the swing phase breakdown and metrics
 4. Generate an annotated video showing the analysis
-5. Compare your swing side-by-side with a professional golfer
+5. Compare your swing at 3 key positions with a professional golfer:
+   - Starting position (setup)
+   - Top of backswing
+   - Impact with ball
-6. Get AI-powered improvement recommendations
+6. Get detailed improvement recommendations for each swing phase
+7. Download comparison images and analysis results

 ## Technical Details